day in the life

 off the printer, shop and cook.
 All from the comfort of his

 chair.
 He doesn’t have to move a muscle until he hears,

 Scalloped Potato Gratin.
 These are the things that sound good to

 in the journey, anything that sounds good is fair game.
 Although

 I did veto the Baked Cheddar Chicken because it called for

-chicken pieces rolled in Cheese Puff crumbs.
+chicken rolled in crushed Cheese Puffs.
+Cheese Puffs?
 I don’t

 Chicken Parmigiana.
 Chicken breasts pounded thin, slathered in

 flour, dipped in egg, coated with panko bread crumbs, cooked two